Create a College List

 Sorting Through the Options

-There are more than 4,500 degree-granting colleges and universities in the United States.
+There are nearly 4,000 degree-granting colleges and universities in the United States.

 Find out how to sort through all these options and select the few institutions you want to learn more about by considering these features: